Guard Contracts & Statistical Primer

 - Primary metric (canonical gate in report):

-- ppl-like kinds (ppl_causal, ppl_mlm, ppl_seq2seq): require
+- ppl-like kinds (ppl_causal, ppl_mlm, ppl_seq2seq): require the canonical

 (percentage points) with minimum coverage.
 Defaults (policy‑controlled):